laetuz/laetuz/README.md

 - 👋 Hi, I’m Martin!
-- 👀 I’m interested in mobile development
+- 👀 I’m a geek in mobile development
-- 🌱 I’m currently learning Android Development with java
+- 🌱 I’m currently active in Android Development using Kotlin
 - 💞️ I’m looking to collaborate on future development
 - 📫 DM me on instagram @martin_shit for future project and collaborations.